-Additional rules apply to an Owner that is not a U.S. Person (a "Non-U.S. Person").
-"U.S. Person" means a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or any political subdivision thereof, an estate the income of which is subject to U.S. federal income tax regardless of the source of its income, or a trust if a court within the United States can exercise primary supervision over its administration and at least one United States person has the authority to control all substantial decisions of the trust.
+Additional rules apply to a beneficial owner that is not a U.S. Person (a "Non-U.S. Person").
+"U.S. Person" means a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or any political subdivision thereof, an estate the income of which is subject to U.S. federal income tax regardless of the source of its income, or a trust if a court within the United States can exercise primary supervision over its administration and at least one U.S. Person has the authority to control all substantial decisions of the trust.

-Payments on a Certificate made to, or on behalf of, an Owner that is a Non-U.S. Person generally will be exempt from U.S. federal income and withholding taxes, provided the following conditions are satisfied:
+Payments on a Certificate made to, or on behalf of, a beneficial owner that is a Non-U.S. Person generally will be exempt from U.S. federal income and withholding taxes, provided the following conditions are satisfied:

-- the Owner does not hold the Certificate in connection with its conduct of a trade or business in the United States; - the Owner is not, with respect to the United States, a personal holding company or a corporation that accumulates earnings in order to avoid U.S. federal income tax; - the Owner is not a U.S. expatriate or former U.S. resident who is taxable in the manner provided in section 877(b) of the Code; - the Owner is not an "excluded person" (i.e., a 10-percent shareholder of Fannie Mae within the meaning of section 871(h)(3)(B) of the Code or a "controlled foreign corporation" related to Fannie Mae within the meaning of section 881(c)(3)(C) of the Code); - the Owner signs a statement under penalties of perjury certifying that it is a Non-U.S. Person or, in the case of an individual, that the Owner is neither a citizen nor resident of the United States, and provides the name, address and taxpayer identification number, if any, of the Owner; - the last U.S. Person in the chain of payment to the Owner (the "Withholding Agent") receives such non-U.S. beneficial ownership statement from the Owner or a financial institution holding on behalf of the Owner and does not have actual knowledge that such statement is false; and - the Certificate represents an undivided interest in a Pool of Mortgage Loans all of which were originated after July 18, 1984.
+- the beneficial owner does not hold the Certificate in connection with its conduct of a trade or business in the United States; - the beneficial owner is not, with respect to the United States, a personal holding company or a corporation that accumulates earnings in order to avoid U.S. federal income tax;

+- the beneficial owner is not a U.S. expatriate or former U.S. resident who is taxable in the manner provided in section 877(b) of the Code; - the beneficial owner is not an "excluded person" (i.e., a 10-percent shareholder of Fannie Mae within the meaning of section 871(h)(3)(B) of the Code or a "controlled foreign corporation" related to Fannie Mae within the meaning of section 881(c)(3)(C) of the Code); - the beneficial owner signs a statement under penalties of perjury certifying that it is a Non-U.S. Person or, in the case of an individual, that the beneficial owner is neither a citizen nor resident of the United States, and provides the name, address and taxpayer identification number, if any, of the beneficial owner; - the last U.S. Person in the chain of payment to the beneficial owner (the "Withholding Agent") receives such non-U.S. beneficial ownership statement from the beneficial owner or a financial institution holding on behalf of the beneficial owner and does not have actual knowledge that such statement is false; and - the Certificate represents an undivided interest in a Pool of Mortgage Loans all of which were originated after July 18, 1984.

-That portion of interest income of an Owner who is a Non-U.S. Person on a Certificate that represents an interest in one or more Mortgage Loans originated before July 19, 1984 will be subject to a U.S. withholding tax at the rate of 30 percent or lower treaty rate, if applicable.
-Regardless of the date of origination of the Mortgage Loans, backup withholding will not apply to payments made to an Owner that is a Non-U.S. Person if the Owner or a financial institution holding on behalf of the Owner provides a non-U.S. beneficial ownership statement to the Withholding Agent.
+That portion of interest income of a beneficial owner who is a Non-U.S. Person on a Certificate that represents an interest in one or more Mortgage Loans originated before July 19, 1984 will be subject to a U.S. withholding tax at the rate of 30 percent or lower treaty rate, if applicable.
+Regardless of the date of origination of the Mortgage Loans, backup withholding will not apply to payments made to a beneficial owner that is a Non-U.S. Person if the beneficial owner or a financial institution holding on behalf of the beneficial owner provides a non-U.S. beneficial ownership statement to the Withholding Agent.

 A non-U.S. beneficial ownership statement may be made on an IRS Form W-8 or substantially similar substitute form.
-The Owner or financial institution holding on behalf of the Owner must inform the Withholding Agent of any change in the information on the statement within 30 days of such change.
+The beneficial owner or financial institution holding on behalf of the beneficial owner must inform the Withholding Agent of any change in the information on the statement within 30 days of such change.
 In all cases, the Withholding Agent must file the Form W-8 or substitute form with the IRS.